LilaShiba/SND_Agents/README.md

 # 🦄 About This Framework 🦄

-The AI Agent Framework is a cutting-edge system designed for crafting intelligent agents.
-These agents are not just typical AI entities; they are foundational, adaptable, and capable of underpinning a wide array of applications. 🌟 This framework recognizes the profound potential and responsibility inherent in AI development.
+This AI Agent Framework is a cutting-edge system designed for crafting intelligent agent(s).
+These agent(s) are not just typical AI entities; they are foundational, adaptable, and capable of underpinning a wide array of applications. 🌟 This framework recognizes the profound potential and responsibility inherent in AI development.
 The data fueling these models originates from diverse individuals, highlighting the need for considerate impact analysis and ethical AI practices.
 Emphasizing thoughtful data curation and responsible AI usage, this framework aspires to maximize the benefits of foundational models while minimizing potential harms.

 ## 🚀 From the Agent